Stellacore/peridetic/README.md

 metric that describes the quality of the computations more so than the quality associated with data values.

-Peridetic transformations are self-consistent with a precision on the order of 7.6[nm] for locations within within the operational optimal design domain (i.e. within +/-100[km] from Earth surface).
-This level of precision extends considerably farther although runtime performance efficiency may drop slightly if operating outside the optimal domain.
+Peridetic transformations are self-consistent with a precision on the order of 7.6[nm] for locations within the operational optimal design domain (i.e. within +/-100[km] from Earth surface).
+This level of precision extends considerably farther in altitude although runtime performance efficiency may drop slightly if operating outside the optimal domain.

 The precision (worst case for any coordinate component) changes as function of point location altitudes (Alt values):